 The chair is David Howat of Pattison and Co.
 David has lived in the West End for most of his life and managed business on Byres Road for over 15 years.
 He is both passionate and committed to improving Byres Road as a business environment and is also an active member of a community and heritage focused organisation: Friends of Glasgow West.

-The other directors in no particular order: Chris Finnieston (Di Maggios), David Nicholls (Brett Nicholls Associates), Bruce Finnie (By Distinction Art) and Liz Williams (Ubiquitous Chip), and John Turner (Janet & John), who is joining the board in January 2017.
+The other directors in no particular order: Chris Finnieston (Di Maggios), David Nicholls (Brett Nicholls Associates), Liz Williams (Ubiquitous Chip), and John Turner (Janet & John).

 Additional representation includes Cllr Martha Wardrop (Hillhead Ward) and Keri Isdale (GCC).
 Further representation will be via invite to certain meetings with organisations including Byres Road Improvement Group (BRIG), Hillhead Community Council and Partick West Community Council.